 If you are not interested in buying larger glass containers you can use a simple jar to grow smaller batches of microgreens.

 What’s the Best Type of Soil to Get?

 When you go to find plant soil, you’ll notice right away that there are several kinds to choose from.
 When it comes to microgreens, you’ll want to look for a potting mix or potting soil.

 Potting soil is mainly used for plants that you’re growing in any kind of container.
 It’s made with a variety of natural compost that’s meant to feed young plants.
 It doesn’t include any soil in it—the soil can grow bacteria quickly, and that’s the last thing you want to grow your microgreens in.
 The potting mix is also much better at draining than garden soil.

-Garden soil, while much cheaper, is not what you want to grow your microgreens in.
-It’s pretty much exactly what it sounds like soil.
-There are not many additional nutrients for your microgreens, and you run the risk of bacteria growing.
+Garden soil (or topsoil), while much cheaper, is not what you want to grow your microgreens in.
+It doesn’t give the same aeration, and you run the risk of bacteria growing.

 If you’re trying to lower the costs of growing your microgreens, you can mix the two types of soils.
 Generally, using a 50/50 mix is alright, but you should still be on the lookout for microgreens that aren’t quite healthy or that smell weird.
 If you’re just starting, try sticking to potting soil.

 If you want to take your microgreens to the next level, then you can make your potting mix.
 It’s a simple process, and you can cut costs even further while growing better quality microgreens that have even more nutrients.